The Color Secret That Made My Client $200k (Nobody Teaches This)

 Next, the selected color palette was applied across various platforms, starting with the website design.
 A cohesive look was designed to enhance user experience and encourage engagement.
 This included the use of primary colors for calls-to-action and secondary colors for background elements, creating visual hierarchy and guiding the visitor’s journey.
 Challenges arose during this phase as the client struggled with technological limitations on their previous platform, which made it difficult to replicate the desired color outcomes.
 An upgrade to a more flexible content management system was necessary.

-The final stage involved packaging design, where the color strategy was integrated to create an impactful shelf presence.
-Using color texts and imagery that complemented the brand identity proved to be an essential factor in making the products stand out in a competitive market.
-Overall, while hurdles were faced at various stages, careful planning and execution transformed the client’s approach to color in their branding, leading to significant revenue growth.
+The final stage involved packaging design, where the colour strategy was integrated to create an impactful shelf presence.
+Using colour texts and imagery that complemented the brand identity proved to be an essential factor in making the products stand out in a competitive market.
+Overall, while hurdles were faced at various stages, careful planning and execution transformed the client’s approach to colour in their branding, leading to significant revenue growth.

 Lessons Learned: Key Takeaways for Businesses